 For under Rs.
 10,000 we have just launched A319 and A1000, which offers 1GB memory and Android lollipop.
 Our bouquet will have everything for everyone.

-How important is Pakistani market for you and what market share do you foresee in the coming years?
+What market share in Pakistan do you foresee in the coming years?

 Our MEA office supervises 64 markets in the world and Pakistan is among our top 5 markets in the list.